 - – To decide on where the child should take residency

 - – To reprimand the child in a fair and sensible way

 - – Also to oblige the child to work based on his or her abilities and status

 - – To order the return of the child from anyone else, including either parent who does not have custody rights of the child

 - – To supervise the properties of the minor child with the restriction that selling, exchanging and mortgage of these properties must obtain the approval of the court

 If the divorce in Thailand is by mutual consent or the uncontested divorce, it should include in the divorce agreement how the custody shall be shared between them, visitation rights and child support.

 Thailand Child custody for unmarried couples

-If the divorce in Thailand is granted by the court or contested divorce, the judge will decide who should be granted the custody of the child; otherwise, he can appoint a third person as a guardian in place of the parents if it is for the happiness and interest of the child.
-However, the judge can also take away the custody if a parent is incompetent, or has abused his or her parental power.
+If the divorce in Thailand is granted by the court or contested divorce.
+The judge will decide who should be granted the custody of the child.
+This otherwise, he can appoint a third person as a guardian in place of the parents.
+Only if it is for the happiness and interest of the child.
+However, the judge can also take away the custody if a parent is incompetent.
+This or has abused his or her parental power.
 Either parents without custody or the public prosecutor on the child’s behalf can file a petition to change the child custody anytime.